 To learn how to send in-app message campaigns, read:

-Sending in-app messages from workflows
+Sending in-app messages from journeys

 To learn about in-app message and Mobile Inbox-related events captured by Iterable, read Events for In-App Messages and Mobile Inbox